 I am currently a Computational Social Scientist and Project Lead at the global design and innovation company, IDEO, where I use quantitative and qualitative research methods to discover and evaluate design solutions at the intersection of public health and technology.
 As a research scientist in industry, I am committed to bridging the gap between rigorous research and urgent social impact.

-I am currently a Ph.D.
-Candidate in Psychology at Stanford University.
-My research has received funding from the National Science Foundation, the American Psychological Foundation, and the Stanford Institute for Social Sciences.
+I have published 40+ scientific articles and book chapters.
+My research has received funding from the National Institute for Child Health and Human Development, the National Science Foundation, the American Psychological Foundation, and the Stanford Institute for Research in the Social Sciences.

 View a list of my publications on my google scholar profile.